 - Phoenicopterus Ruber Roseus – flamingoes (YES, you will see flamingos when visiting Aigues-Mortes!)

-I linked their exact location in Google Maps, so you can quickly find them.
-Although not necessary, you can book your tickets online from the official website of Salin d’Aigues Mortes.
-Be sure to follow the instructions indicated!
+While it’s not necessary, you can book your tickets online through the official website of Salin d’Aigues Mortes.

-This gate tower, dating back to the late 13th century, built to bolster the defensive capability of Aigues-Mortes.
-It was once called the “key to the kingdom in the region.”
+This gate tower, dating back to the late 13th century, was built to enhance the defensive capabilities of Aigues-Mortes.
+It was once referred to as the “key to the kingdom in the region.”
 Given that the most accessible route to the rest of France from Aigues-Mortes (and vice versa) passes through the Carbonnière Tower, it’s no surprise it earned this title.

-As the region progressed, more roads were built, and the Carbonnière tower fell into disuse and disrepair.
-However, in the 1800s, the Carbonnière tower was rebuilt and became a fantastical medieval landmark of Aigues Mortes.
+As the region developed and more roads were built, the Carbonnière Tower fell into disuse and disrepair.
+However, in the 1800s, the tower was rebuilt and has since become a remarkable medieval landmark of Aigues-Mortes.

 swipe the 360° image below to see more views